Everything You Need to Know About Car Seat Safety

 Car Seat Safety Tips That May Surprise You

-Many parents know the car safety basics, but there’s so much involved in making sure your child is riding safely.
+Many parents know the car seat safety basics, but there’s so much involved in making sure your child is riding safely.

 Rear-facing car seats are not just for infants

 The American Academy of Pediatrics recommends having children ride in a rear-facing car seat until they reach the maximum height or weight allowed by the car seat manufacturer, which is typically past their second birthday.
 That means the best car seat for a 2 year old may be a rear-facing car seat, depending on your child’s size.

 Why is this?
 Children’s bodies change as they grow, but when they are younger their heads are much larger.
 This means other areas of their body, like their spine, can be especially at risk in the event of a collision.
 Those areas are best protected in a rear-facing car seat.

 Most children use a car seat until they are about 5-7 years old, and then a booster seat until their pre-teen years.